// From Hello World to IO Monad

 ...

-Specifically regarding IO and IO String, this means the type of the (>>=) operator becomes:
+Specifically for `IO` and `IO String`, that is to say, the type of the `(>>=)` operator becomes:

 IO String -> (String -> IO b) -> IO b

-But power often comes at a price.
-If a function wants to use (>>=) to break the seal of the IO Monad, then that function’s return value must also be an IO Monad.
+But power often comes with a price.
+If a function wants to use `(>>=)` to unwrap the seal of the IO monad, then the return value of this function must also be an IO monad.

-We choose to accept this price and modify inputAndDo:
+We choose to accept this price and modify `inputAndDo`:

 inputAndDo nextStep = (>>=) getLine nextStep